Here is a bunch of knitting abbreviations or a so-called knitting dictionary for you of the most commonly used knitting phrases.

 SKPO – knit 1, yarn fwd, slip 1 stitch, knit 1 stitch, pass the slipped stitch over (1 stitch is decreased).

-SKTPO – Slip one, knit two together, pass slipped stitch over.
+SKTPO – Slip one, knit two together, and pass the slipped stitch over.

 SKP – sl, k, psso; 1 st dec

-SSK – slip the next 2 sts one at a time from the left hand N to the right-hand N, insert the tip of the left-hand N into the front of both sts and k2 tog.
+SSK – slip the next 2 sts one at a time from the left-hand N to the right-hand N, and insert the tip of the left-hand N into the front of both sts and k2 tog.

 SSSK – sl, sl, sl, k these 3 sts tog.